Gospel: Mark 3:20-35

 21 "The (ones) along with HIM having heard (this) went to seize HIM" Who were "those along with HIM?"
 Obviously, they were not the followers of Jesus.
 Who would follow a man who caused shame?
 Instead, context argues for the family of Jesus.

 Social unease with the misfit has two points of focus: 1) the actions of the person in question and 2) social shame results from the actions.
-So, two questions emerge.
+So, two questions emerged.
 First, what did Jesus do to cause the scandal?
 Second, why did the family of Jesus feel such shame they wanted to take control of him?

 The rise of Jesus' ministry answered the first question.
 As the introduction implied, Jesus stepped beyond social expectation in a way that opposed social norms.
 The carpenter became the minister.
 The nobody became a somebody.
 More important, his rise came at the cost of others' reputation and power (namely, the traditional religious leaders).
 Jesus challenged the status quo with his message and his power.
 He preached the Kingdom.
 His actions showed the Kingdom at work.
 His work superseded that of the religious elite.